Available with Standard or Advanced license.

 The list will show the currently configured job types.

 - Switch to the Extended Properties tab.

 - Select the field from the list of extended properties tables.

 - For Display Type, select Multi-level Table List.

-The list of tables in your workflow manager repository is displayed in the Table drop-down list.
+The list of tables in your Workflow Manager (Classic) repository is displayed in the Table drop-down list.

 - Check the check box next to the fields that you want to use for filtering your display.

 - Select the field in the Store Field drop-down list whose value will get populated to the extended properties.

 The selected fields will be available for the user to select from when a job of this type is created.